codingforpleasure/customized-workspace/Ubuntu/useful-resources/dimension_reduction.md

 ## t-SNE (t-Distributed Stochastic Neighbour)

 t-SNE outputs provide better results than PCA and other linear dimensionality reduction models.
-This is because a linear method such as classical scaling is not good at modeling curved manifolds. t-SNE focuses on preserving the distances between widely separated data points rather than on preserving the distances between nearby data points.
+This is because a linear method such as classical scaling is not good at modeling curved manifolds.
+It focuses on preserving the distances between widely separated data points rather than on preserving the distances between nearby data points.

+By embedding, we're talking about projecting the data from high dimensions onto vectors in a smaller space.

 [Link](https://blogs.oracle.com/r/using-svd-for-dimensionality-reduction)